plamenabrezova/tv-series-app/README.md

-### TV Series Application 📺
+### 📺 TV Series Application

-In this app you can search TV series by a key word and observe the result.
-You can then select a specific series, and you'll be forwarded to a corresponding to the selected series.
+- React application for listing TV Series.
+- Retrieves data from an [external API](https://api.tvmaze.com/) and displays it to the user.

 ---

-- Basic TV Series listing React App.
-- Retrieves data from API and displays it to the user.
+You can use this application to search for a TV series by a key word.
+You then can select a specific series (from the search list), and you'll be forwarded to a page with information the particular series.
+The information includes rating, when the show was premiered, how many episodes it consists and the summary for the show.

 ---